Biography

 About Yasmin

 Sen. Yasmin Trudeau represents Washington’s 27th Legislative District, which includes Tacoma, Ruston, Browns Point, Dash Point, and Fife.
-She currently serves as vice chair of the Law & Justice Committee, Environment, Energy & Technology Committee, Housing Committee and as one of the two Senate Democrats negotiating the Capital Budget.
-This year, she was also elected by her peers to be Chair of the Senate Members of Color Caucus.
+She currently serves as vice-chair of the Senate Ways & Means Committee, leading the Senate’s capital budget negotiations, and is also vice-chair of the Law & Justice Committee and a member of the Housing Committee.
+Additionally, she serves as Chair of the Senate Members of Color Caucus.

-Yasmin was appointed to the Senate in 2021 and won election to a full term in 2022.
-She is also the first woman of color to serve as senator for the 27th Legislative District.
+Yasmin was appointed to the Senate in 2021 and won election in 2022 and again in 2024.
+She is the first woman of color to serve as senator for the 27th Legislative District and the first Muslim-American to serve in the Legislature.
 Her motivation for inclusive, equitable public policy comes from her professional and lived experiences.

-Yasmin was born into poverty and violence, spent time in the foster care system and faced housing insecurity throughout her youth and early adulthood.
-This has given her a deep perspective on the challenges that face many of our most vulnerable community members face every day and has knowledge about the state system responses.
-This is why she centers equity and works to ensure that people are always prioritized over politics and profit.
+Yasmin was born into poverty and violence, spent time in the foster care system, and faced housing insecurity throughout her youth and early adulthood.
+This has given her a deep perspective on the challenges that many of our most vulnerable community members face every day and has provided knowledge about the state system’s responses.
+Therefore, she centers equity and works to ensure that people are always prioritized over politics and profit.